kkiprono4/Time-Series-Project/README.md

 import fbprophet
 from fbprophet import Prophet - for fbprophet model

-NOTE: the above libraries are a portion of the libraries needed
+NOTE: the above libraries are just a portion of the libraries needed

 # License